hungnk87/Data-Processing-Migration-Agent-Based-Model/README.md

 Extreme weather data has been downloaded from INVENTAR database (spatial-level).
 Different impacts were chosen based on relevant data availability.
 Tidied and formatted data is saved in *raw_climate.csv* file

-# Normalized data
+# Normalizing data

-All the above data is normalized following the normalization function scaling values between zero and one:
+All the above data is either normalized or reversely normazlied (depending on how the data is read and used in the Migration ABM model) following the normalization function scaling values between zero and one:

 ![](https://latex.codecogs.com/gif.latex?z_i%20%3D%20%5Cfrac%7Bx_i%20-%20min%28x%29%7D%7Bmax%28x%29%20-%20min%28x%29%7D)